 Two years before I was diagnosed with IBS, I decided to learn how to cook.
 When I announced this to my husband, he was a little skeptical.
 Especially since, at the time, I was still scared of our gas stove.
 But over the next two years, I managed to fill an entire recipe book with delicious meals that only I could make.

 When I was put on the Low FODMAP Diet, I was heartbroken.
 I had put so much time and effort into building my recipe collection and it felt wasted.

 At first, I tried to Franken-FODMAP some of my old favourites, but I didn’t know enough about the program (or making recipes in general), to get them right.
 So eventually, I started looking for naturally low FODMAP recipes.
 My first incredible find was this low FODMAP spaghetti squash lasagna

 Heads up, this post uses affiliate links.
 If you make a purchase using one of the links I’ve provided, I’ll receive a small sum of money.
 You can read more about my affiliations here.

 This recipe takes a little elbow grease, but it is absolutely phenomenal.
-The rich, buttery spaghetti squash, mixed with a savory meat sauce will light up every taste bud you own.
+The rich, buttery spaghetti squash, mixed with a savoury meat sauce will light up every taste bud you own.
 If you’re wondering what to do with the last of your winter squash, I’m telling you, this. is. it.